 Ball Field Park is located at 804 Luick's Lane North on 5.594 acres.
 There are two ball fields on the park, one of which is lighted.
 There are restrooms, concession stand and equipment storage on the park property as well.
 The park is located adjacent to the Belmond-Klemme Community School District's softball and baseball fields to allow for terrific tournament play!

 Crown Point Park (204 5th Avenue NW) is located in west Belmond, "up on the hill".
 The park is slightly larger than a square city block and provides for mainly active recreation.
 The park ahs play equipment, shelter and tables.
-A large area allows for baseball or softball games with a back stop but also doubles as a small soccer field with net goals.
+A large area allows for baseball or softball games with a back stop but can also double as a small soccer field.
+The play equipment is in the process of being replaced but will feature climbing challenges along with swings and a slide.

 El Mar Park is a neighborhood park tucked away in the middle of a block in the Kirkendall Addition.
 Access to the park is gained between 104-204 Sunset Drive and 1016-1020 3rd Street NE.
 A few pieces of small play equipment are set up in this park.
 The park is large enough to play catch or have a ball game with young children.

 Iowa River RV Park is just over one acre in size and is located at 312 River Avenue South (U.S. Highway 69), within walking distance of convenience stores, fuel stations and restaurants.
-There are 16 RV sites: eight with full hook-up (water, sewer and electric) with five of those as pull-through sites and eight having just water and electric connections.
+There are 19 RV sites: eleven with full hook-up (water, sewer and electric) with five of those as pull-through sites and eight having just water and electric connections.
 A small area is available for tent camping.
 A modern toilet/shower building is available on site for campers and a dump station near the entrance of the park for RV/campers.
 Canoes can be launched from River Park, which is adjacent to the RV Park and connected with a trail.
-Canoes and kayaks can be rented just outside the River Park entrance.
-Full hook-ups are $12 per night, partial hook-ups are $10 and tent camping is $8.
+Full hook-ups are $16 per night, partial hook-ups are $13 and tent camping is $11.

 Pool Park is, as the name implies, the location of the municipal swimming pool.
 It is located at 908 1st Street SE on a piece of property of 5.3 acres.
 The park has two shelters with picnic tables and play equipment for ages 2-5 and 5-8 years old.
 This equipment was purchased in 2006 with a grant from the Luick Trust and installed by community volunteers.
 Restrooms are located on the outside of the Pool Bathhouse.
 Pool Park is the location of 3 tennis courts and the Extreme Sports Park which is equipped with ramps, rail and quarter pipe.